sean-mccorkle/Hospitable/README.md

               -p'./src/tophat-v2.1.0 ./src/bowtie-2.1.0' \
               'tophat db/gen  @1  @2' <tuples

+   The -x string will cause ~/src/tophat-v2.1.0 and ~src/bowtie-2.1.0 to be transferred to the execute node before the specfied command is run, as well as files matching the glob ../mydatabase/gen*.bt1 which will be placed in a subdirectory ~/db created on the remote node.
+This transfer is effected by creating a tarball on the host machine that will be transferred over by condor and untarred by the remote driver script.

+   The -p option adds the remote directories ~/src/tophat-v2.1.0 and ~/src/bowtie-2.1.0 to the execution path.

 2. **`pbsHosp`**  PBS version of `Hosp`

     generates a series of scripts for submission with qsub, each of which executes a copy of the unix command template for each line of input tuples on stdin, with template args ($1,$2,...) substituted with the corresponding tuple values.